rojarsmith/bitdove-hawkbit/docs/content/concepts/rollout-management.md

 That includes:

-- _Technical Scalability_ by means of horizontal scale of the hawkBit server cluster in the cloud.
+- _Technical Scalability_ by means of horizontal scale of the Bitdove server cluster in the cloud.
 - _Global_ artifact _content delivery_ capacities.
 - _Functional Scalability_ by means of:
   - Secure handling of large volumes of devices at rollout creation time.